AllenDowney/ThinkDataStructures/day04/README.md

 - Have a general understanding of how maps work in programming
 - Be able to create a simple implementation of Java's `map` implementation using an `ArrayList` of key-value pairs.
+- Understand when it is effective to utilize a map

 ## Assignment